tracymu/cs101/README.md

 5. We happy accept contributions that clarify solutions or hints (you are welcome to edit another contributer's submission)
 6. We prefer hints to solutions (the goal is for students to get the solution on their own, without looking at the supplied solutions)
 7. We're not too fussed about exercises that have videos up on the site - if you want to supply hints/solutions, great!
 But we're more interested in the "optional" exercises that don't have any solutions supplied.

+## Thank you
+Thanks everyone who has contributed so far!